 We work to make women and children safe from domestic violence, offer support, provide hope to women affected by abuse and work for justice and social change.
 Over the course of 40 years the organisation has built up a huge body of experience and expertise on the issue, enabling us to best support women and children and share this knowledge with other agencies responding to women experiencing domestic violence.

 Our Direct Services for women experiencing domestic violence underpin and inform all of our work to end domestic violence.

 Our Direct Services for Women

-The Women's Aid National Freephone Helpline (1800 341 900) operates from 10am to 10pm, every day of the year (except Christmas day), and provides support and information to callers experiencing abuse from intimate partners.
+The Women's Aid National Freephone Helpline (1800 341 900) operates 24 hours a day, seven days a week, and provides support and information to callers experiencing abuse from intimate partners.